phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/group/doc-groups-export-contacts.md

 ![Screenshot](../../../img/group/admin/exportcontacts.png)

-The exported file can be add to the adress notebook or to thunderBird.
+The exported file can be add to the address notebook or to thunderBird.